-Body/organisation Summary of key engagement for the draft Local Plan and of Key matters in the SOCG Mayor of London Production of a Statement of Common ground which identifies that there are no strategic matters at this stage.
-The Mayor of London confirmed that London was a single housing market area and Cherwell is not required to meet any of London's needs.
-Natural England Agreement with Natural England that Natural England was consulted at earlier stages of the Plan, on the production of a Habitats Regulation Assessment (HRA) for the draft Plan and the Plan will help to conserve, enhance and manage the natural environment, contributing to sustainable development.
-Preparation of Statement of Common Ground.
-Historic England Production of a Statement of Common ground which identifies that the Cherwell Local Plan Review will need to contain policies which seek to conserve and enhance the historic environment.
-NHS Meetings held with Oxford University Hospital Trust.
-Preparation of a Statement of Common ground which identifies that the Cherwell Local Plan Review will reflects NHS priorities, including containing policies for delivering health facilities in Cherwell.
-Integrated Care Meetings held with the Integrated care board.
-Board Preparation of Statement of Common ground on how the Plan will seek to provide health facilities and promote health and well being and seek contributions towards health infrastructure.
+Body/organisation Summary of key engagement Natural England Natural England was consulted at earlier stages of the Plan, on the production of a Habitats Regulation Assessment (HRA) for the draft Plan.
+Preparation of a Statement of Common ground explaining how the Plan will help to conserve, enhance and manage the natural environment, contributing to sustainable development.
+Historic England Preparation of a Statement of Common ground which identifies that the Cherwell Local Plan Review will need to contain policies which seek to conserve and enhance the historic environment.
+Meetings to discuss development at Heyford Park.
+NHS Meeting held with Oxford University Hospital Trust.
+Preparation of a Statement of Common ground which identifies that the Cherwell Local Plan Review will reflect NHS priorities, including containing policies for delivering health facilities in Cherwell.
+Integrated Care Board Meetings held with the Integrated Care Board. board Preparation of Statement of Common ground on how the Plan will seek to provide health facilities and promote health and well being and seek contributions towards health infrastructure.
 The Environment Agency Preparation of a Statement of Common ground which identifies that the Local Plan will avoid areas at risk of flooding by directing development away from areas at highest risk and where development is necessary, the development should be made safe for its lifetime without increasing flood risk elsewhere.
 Civil Aviation Authority Preparation of Statement of Common Ground explaining that the Plan will ensure compliance with the Civil aviation authority's requirements in respect of its responsibilities.
 Water companies Consultation undertaken on a Water Cycle Study to inform the draft Plan.
 Energy companies Comments made to Local Plan consultations taken into account for the draft Local Plan.
-Parish/Town Councils Workshops undertaken with Parish Council's on draft Plan proposals.
+Parish/Town Councils Workshops/briefings undertaken with Parish Councils on draft Plan proposals.
 Developers and Promoters Meetings and site visits were undertaken with site promoters to inform site selection for the draft Plan and evidence base.